Does SPTS offer additional training if a school is interested?

 I hope this has helped you.
 Thank you for caring enough about your daughter to write us and good luck in helping her get a better handle on this.

-Will you please provide some direction re: best practice when the anniversary of the date a student completed a suicide is approaching.
-Do we as a school recognize the date and discuss prevention?
+Will you please provide some direction on best practices when the anniversary of the date a student completed a suicide is approaching.
+Do we, as a school, recognize the date and discuss prevention?
 Should we allow students to commemorate the student and provide prevention resources?
-We are a relatively small district (approx 1000 students) in a close-nit, rural district.
-Any information sheets and/or hotline calling cards would be greatly appreciated.
+We are a relatively small district (approx. 1000 students) in a close-nit, rural district.

 Parents: Add suicide prevention resources to school website and have resources available at PTO meeting or parent night/ open house.
 There is also a 17 minute video from SPTS, “Not my Kid”, which is an excellent resource for a parent education night.
 We have some paper resources that you may find helpful.
 There are also some great resources on the SPTS website on the parent page.